thinkst/canary-utils/README.md

 ### canary_alert_extract.sh
 **Author:** Thinkst (Adrian)
-**Purpose:** This shell script came from a customer request to dump alerts to a spreadsheet-friendly format
+**Purpose:** This shell script came from a customer request to dump alerts in a spreadsheet-friendly format
 **Usage:** As with the Powershell scripts, using this script requires a bit of manual editing.
 Customize the API token and Canary Console variables and the shell script can be run with no arguments to produce a CSV containing the last week's alerts.

 ### canary_api2csv.sh